absoftware/abswift-swapi-mvvm/README.md

 * Flow controller
 * Model's structures and classes
-* Services like `SwapiService` to make network requests or interfaces for local databases like `CoreData` or `UserDefaults`.
+* Services like `SwapiService` to make network requests or interfaces for local databases like `CoreData` or `UserDefaults`
 * Use cases - reusable code for view models with similar dependencies as view models
+* Use cases and services are delivered by dependency manager in factories.

 Notifications for view controller: